ogoregen/blob-blog/README.md

-blob-blog is a minimalist, article focused blog featuring a Markdown CMS. developed some years ago.
+blob-blog is a minimalist, article focused blog featuring a Markdown CMS. made some years ago.

 ## Features